qzhang503/proteoQ/README.md

 </div>

-The utility is currently applied to Euclidean’s distances with an argument `adjEucDist` for a probable compensation of distances between TMT experiments.
+The utility is currently applied to Euclidean distances with an argument `adjEucDist` for a probable compensation of distances between TMT experiments.
 As mentioned earlier, the quantitative `log2FC` are measured in relative to the reference materials under each multiplex TMT experiments.
 When concatenating data across TMT experiments, the measurement errors may accumulate differently.
 Likely the uncertainty in